API Reference

 Overview

-• Parallel Beam (2D): Traditional parallel-beam CT geometry
+• Parallel beam (2D): parallel-beam geometry for 2D reconstruction.

-• Cone Beam (3D): Full 3D cone-beam geometry for volumetric reconstruction
+• Cone beam (3D): full 3D cone-beam geometry for volumetric reconstruction with a 2D flat-panel detector.

 Parallel Beam Operators